Unity-Technologies/UnityRenderStreaming/Packages/com.unity.template.renderstreaming/Documentation~/en/overview_EN.md

 ### Sample Code / Assets

-This is a template project containing an HDRP template sample which also includes Render Streaming.
+This is a template project containing an HDRP template sample which also incorporates Render Streaming.

 ### Web Application